June 16, 2018 · Skill Management,

 The Net employment outlook by job family, 2015–2020 according to the “Future of Jobs” report by the World Economic Forum indicates that there will be an increase in roles in the fields of Business and Financial Operations, Management, Computer and Mathematical, Architecture and Engineering, and Sales and related fields, in this order.

-- Complex problem solving: Resolving problems proactively and with the right approach is an important employee skill.
-The complex business scenario poses sudden challenges, and will continue to do so in the future.
+Resolving problems proactively and with the right approach is an important employee skill.
+The complex business scenario poses sudden challenges and will continue to do so in the future.
 Employees who are able to analyze these problems, and propose practically feasible and cost-effective solutions will gain an advantage in the talent race.

-- Critical thinking: Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action (National Council for Excellence in Critical Thinking*).
-In the business sense on can think of it as attempting to reason at the highest level of quality in a fair-minded way, to solve problems.
+Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action (National Council for Excellence in Critical Thinking*).
+In the business sense one can think of it as attempting to reason at the highest level of quality in a fair-minded way, to solve problems.

-- Coordination: Doing business in modern times is a collaborative process, involving various stakeholders and workflows.
+Doing business in modern times is a collaborative process, involving various stakeholders and workflows.
 Employees are expected to coordinate and communicate with diverse stakeholders to get the work done efficiently and effectively.
-Already, virtual collaboration is fast catching on and is a critical skill set that will define future success at both the individual and organizational level.
+Already, virtual collaboration is fast catching on and is a critical skill set that will define future success at both the individual and organizational levels.

-- Service orientation: “The customer is king” is passé.
+“The customer is king” is passé.
 Now the customer is the very reason for businesses to exist and hence the emperor.
-A service-mindset means that employees understand and empathize with the customer’s needs, and strive to supersede customers’ expectations.
+A service mindset means that employees understand and empathize with the customer’s needs, and strive to supersede customers’ expectations.
 Employees who go all out to offer the best of services will be the stars of tomorrow.

-- Negotiation: The ability to settle differences in a win-win manner is and will continue to be a hot skill, especially in core business areas like sales and business development.
-With greater complexity comes greater liasoning, and negotiation across levels- with government entities, industrial dispute bodies, potential customers, vendors, and partners, etc. Employees must aim to achieve a “win-win” outcome by mastering negotiation techniques.
+The ability to settle differences in a win-win manner is and will continue to be a hot skill, especially in core business areas like sales and business development.
+With greater complexity comes greater liason, and negotiation across levels- with government entities, industrial dispute bodies, potential customers, vendors, partners, etc. Employees must aim to achieve a “win-win” outcome by mastering negotiation techniques.

-- Cognitive flexibility: This is the ability to transition from thinking about one concept to another.
+This is the ability to transition from thinking about one concept to another.
 Modern-day employees’ roles are highly multi-dimensional, requiring employees to multi-task and prioritize.
 Employees who are able to seamlessly and productively switch between tasks and thoughts will gain an edge.
-Cognitive flexibility is the antithesis of rigid thought process, which is a big no-no in the future.
+Cognitive flexibility is the antithesis of rigid thought processes, which is a big no-no in the future.